ellennickles/code-your-way-s24/decode.md

     - Logging the values of variables and operations to the Console instead of calculating them in your head, i.e. `console.log(some variable or operation)`
-    - Changing function parameters and variable values in substantial ways.
+    - Changing function parameters and variable values in substantial ways, i.e. make some numbers really big or really small
     - Commenting out parts of the code to see what happens or to help you focus on smaller sections at a time.
     - Write tracing statements to test the order in which statements are